mohsenoid/Android-Interview-Questions/ANDROID_FOUNDATIONS.md

    * They encapsulate data and provide it to applications through the single ContentResolver interface.
    * Used for providing the content between applications
    * A content provider is only required if you need to share data between multiple applications.

-21. #### What is an Adapter?
-   * The adapter is an interface whose implementations provide data and the display of that data done by the ListView/RecyclerView.
-   * ListViews and RecyclerView do not actually contain any data themselves.
-They are just a UI without data in it.

-23. #### Have you used Android annotations (e.g. IntegerRes, IntDef, ...)?

-26. #### We have 3 Activities (A, B, and C which is transparent) explain what is the sequence of lifecycle methods execution if we 1) go from A to B, 2) then B to C, 3) Rotate the phone, 4) press back to B, 5) press back to A!!?

-27. #### What is a Fragment?

-28. #### Do you have any experience with NDK?

-29. #### Do you have any experience with Bluetooth and BLE Android API?

-30. #### What are the ways we can store information in an Android app?

-31. #### Why should you avoid to run non-UI code on the main thread?

-32. #### What do you use `SharedPreferences`/`database` for?
-Why?
-Do you encrypt anything you store?
-How?

-33. #### What is the size of the Bundle in Android.
-What can happen if pass large amount of data inside Intents?
-   * ~500kb
-   * TransactionTooLargeException may be thrown by the system.
-34. #### What is memory leak.
-How to test app for memory leaks.